 Now when you go back to tap on Messenger in your app drawer, you should see that it won't log you in automatically.

 Pro tip: If someone else wants to use your phone to check their Facebook messages while you're still logged in, they just need to tap Switch Account to sign into their own account.

-These workaround methods are a bit annoying, but they work.
-Facebook doesn't seem keen to change the situation to make it any easier.
+These workaround methods can be a bit annoying to deal with, but they work.
+Facebook doesn't seem keen to change the situation and make it any easier.
 If you are annoyed by Facebook in general, you might want to consider giving it the boot and trying one of these Facebook alternatives.

 What do you think of Facebook's decision to make Messenger a separate app?
 Does it annoy you that there's no log-out button?
 Let us know in the comments.